turingschool/front-end-curriculum/lessons/module-1/foundations-js-1.md

 var mythicalCreature = " unicorns";
 var creatureCount = "<p>I have " + quantity + " very fancy" + mythicalCreature + "</p>"
 ```
-This is very useful when we want to append data to the DOM, because it means we can write out an entire HTML tag and concatenate in the data from our variable.
+This is very useful when we want to append data to our webpage, because it means we can write out an entire HTML tag and concatenate the data from our variable.

+# Conditionals

+Sometimes we want to perform an action based on some kind of condition.
+In English, we can say "If this thing is true, then do that."
+To do this in JavaScript, we can write conditionals to take a certain path in our program.

+To use conditionals, we first need t talk about expressions and operators.

-# Expressions
+## Expressions
 An _expression_ evaluates (results in) a single value.
 Expressions rely on operators to create this single value.
 There are 2 types of expressions:

 1. Expressions that assign a single value to a variable.
 2. Expressions that use two or more values to return a single value.

-# Operators
+## Operators
 Expressions rely on operators to calculate their single value.
 There are 5 types of operators:

 1. Assignment operators.
 Assign a value to a variable. (hint: you've got these down already) `var color = 'magenta';`